Middleware

 Route Middleware

-We can set middleware for a specific route or a group of routes.
+We can assign middleware to a single route or a group of routes.

 <?php